dogweather/schema-dot-org/README.md

 ### You are prevented from creating invalid markup

 I make mistakes.
 So I wanted to know that if my page loads, the markup is good.
+I hate "silent failures".

 If you use the wrong type or try to set an unknown attribute, SchemaDotOrg will refuse to create the incorrect JSON-LD.
 Instead, you'll get a message explaining